gene-git/ssl-mgr/README.rst

    X2 cert is cross-signed by X1 cert, so any client trusting X1 should trust X2.

    Some more info here: `LE Certificates: <https://letsencrypt.org/certificates>`_ and `Compatibility <https://letsencrypt.org/docs/certificate-compatibility>`_.

- * Fixed: sslm-info now shows all SANS including IP addresses.

- * Fixed: typo in dns_primary when domain specific dns server provided caused it not to be used.

- * Feature: config services list can now be wildcard (ALL or \*) same as command line

- * New config variable : renew_expire_days_spread (default 0)
-   When set to value > 0, renew will happen between expiry_days ±spread days.
-   Where spread days is randomly drawn from a uniform distribution between -spread and spread.
-   Using this keeps the average renewal time the same but with multiple certificates this helps renewals not all fall on same day even if have same expiration.

- * Improve messages

  * New config option *post_copy_cmd*